-Having no immediate neighbors means that the space is your own to enjoy without having to share with others.
+Having no wall-to-wall neighbors means that the space is your own to enjoy without having to share with others.
 This brings extra security, and also adds comfort for those living in the home.
 There’s less of a worry about noisy neighbors since there’s no shared walls or floors.
 Many houses also have more living and storage space than an apartment.

 If a list of landlords cannot be used to find a house, another option is to search on the private market.